Please read through thoroughly about location restrictions for Forensic Autopsy Services.

 A forensic autopsy or medicolegal autopsy involves a postmortem examination of an individual to investigate an unnatural death or a natural death.
 In a forensic autopsy, the pathologist determines the cause of death, the manner of death, and sometimes the mechanism of injury.

-Additionally, a forensic autopsy can provide important information, documentation, and evidence in deaths where a legal case or action may result.
-A forensic autopsy frequently includes:
+Additionally, forensic autopsy services can provide important information, documentation, and evidence in deaths where a legal case or action may result.
+Forensic autopsy services frequently includes:

 - Consultations with family and attorneys

 Forensic autopsy services are essential medicolegal tools for investigating unnatural deaths, filing insurance claims, and establishing any liability for your loss.

 How Does a Forensic Autopsy Differ from a Private or Secondary Autopsy?

 While forensic autopsy services are largely similar to private autopsies, second autopsies have significant differences.
 A secondary autopsy generally looks to provide answers that an initial medical examiner’s autopsy failed to offer or if a family or lawyer feels the first autopsy was done incompetently.
 Because the first autopsy already dissected the organs and tissues, it is important to always review the first autopsy findings, photos, or investigation and add any additional information that can be gleaned by observing the body after it has been autopsied.
 It can be difficult or impossible to render diagnoses in second autopsies unless all the findings, photos, and reports are reviewed from the first autopsy.
 For this reason, a secondary autopsy usually focuses on specific tissues and samples rather than a complete procedure.